 To protect the alignment of your printer, it’s important to secure the head in position on the XY axes, and to secure the front fan bracket to the side fan brackets.
 To secure the front fan bracket, place a strip of tape across the side fan bracket and front fan bracket as pictured below.

 Secure the printhead in the axes by using two zip ties, one for front-to-back and one for left-to-right.
-Position the head in the front-right corner of the printer as seen below.
 If zip ties are not available, please use a loop of knotted string or wire to hold the rods in the same way.

 Use one tie to secure the rod that skewers the head front-to-back onto the axis rod on the left side.
 Use the other tie to secure the rod that skewers the head left-to-right onto the axis rod in the front.
 Make sure ONLY the two rods are within the tie.
 Do not tie the belts or the front panel to the rod.
 Tighten the zip ties to the point where the head will not move, but not so tight enough that there is pressure on the rods or the rods bend.